antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Why do I need to use the Preview LangVersion to consume a Source Generator?

+Although Source Generators are not technically a C# language feature, they are in preview.
+Rather than introduce a new setting just for Source Generators, we decided it would be easier to just use the existing switch that enables preview language features for the C# compiler.

 Cheers, and happy source generation!